TOTAL PRICE: Complete the form to calculate price

 Transport / Getting there

-Transport between Bon Wauw Homestay and Waisai is by longboat and costs IDR 2,000,000 each way.
+Transport between Bon Wauw Homestay and Waisai costs IDR 2,500,000 each way.
 Trip cost is shared by passengers and the boat can carry a maximum of four passengers.

 It’s a long trip (about 2.5 hours), but you’ll see a lot of Raja Ampat on the way.
 The route passes through Kabui Bay and Kabui Passage, then past a number of uninhabited cays with white sand beaches and turquoise waters between Kabui and Manyaifun.